 Coming to the end of my college career, I realize that I am at the same spot I was 4 years ago.
 I still don’t know what I want to do with life.
 Actually, I do know, I always knew.
 I just never wanted to admit it.
 However, the realization that my ambition of being an actor still haunts my mind tells me that I can’t deny it any longer.
-There’s still a part of me that thinks it’s a pipe dream, so unrealisitic and childish.
+There’s still a part of me that thinks it’s a pipe dream, so unrealistic and childish.
 Part of me wants to grow out of it.
 That part of me took over for a long time, spurring me to find other ambitions, other venues to make a career for myself.
 Instead of taking drama or trying out for the school plays in high school, I did water polo and swimming, sports that didn’t require tryouts and looked good for college.
 Maybe I didn’t have the self-esteem to tryout for anything because I was always afraid of rejection, of failure.
 I did everything but acting in high school, clubs, honor courses, and sports.
 I did well at whatever I did, but I never felt a passion for any of it.
 My only motivation was to get into a good college.
 I wanted to get into UCLA.
 Why?
 In my mind, LA was where I could pursue my acting dream while hiding behind the good name it had.
 I didn’t have to tell people what I wanted to do with my life … yet, so I told everyone that I didn’t know and that UCLA would help me.
 Too bad it didn’t.
 I was a mass communication’s major because it was the most eclectic major there, picking and choosing, trying out different classes, trying to find something (other than acting) that would strike my fancy.
-It only did the opposite because the jobs in that field (public relations, publicist, manager, etc) catored to actors and entertainers.
+It only did the opposite because the jobs in that field (public relations, publicist, manager, etc.) catered to actors and entertainers.
 I didn’t want to plan the scene, I wanted to be the scene!!
 I WANT TO BE AN ACTOR DAMNIT!
 Without any motivation to go further academically and without the passion for anything else, I can finally admit to myself that I want to be an actor.
 Now to admit it to everyone else and to let them know that I’m serious about it.

 One of my best friends made me realize that because I never took acting seriously, he doesn’t take me serious about being an actor.
 I was stressing over my dismal financial situation when my friend was trying to comfort me.
 He said, “it’s easy to find a job,” in which I replied, “but I don’t want any of those jobs, you know what I want to do.”
-He then said, “but thi, you have to grow up and take responsibility. you’re not special, so just get a serious job, be responsible, pay off your debts and then do the acting thing when are serious about it.”
+He then said, “but Thi, you have to grow up and take responsibility.
+You’re not special, so just get a serious job, be responsible, pay off your debts and then do the acting thing when are serious about it.”
 What he said not only hurt but offended me.
-It lowered my self-esteem (you’re not special) and it pose a question in my head, “why can’t acting be the thing that pays my debts? why can’t acting be the serious job?”
+It lowered my self-esteem (you’re not special) and it poses a question in my head, “why can’t acting be the thing that pays my debts?
+Why can’t acting be the serious job?”
 This ultimately led me to realize that he didn’t think I was serious about acting, but this wasn’t his fault.
-It was mine, all those years of brushing it aside, it was hard to admit that I wanted to be serious about it.
+It was mine, all those years of brushing it aside; it was hard to admit that I wanted to be serious about it.
 I just shut my mouth and said he was right.

 Today I was trying too hard.
 I threw away all the things I had learned in the past.
 It was just a cold read, but because I was so nervous, I kept letting other people perform ahead of me.
 And then when I realized I was one of the last to go on, I thought to myself, because I had waited this long, I should memorize the script.
 Because I rushed myself to do so, I was not confident when it was my turn and I fell apart.
 This experience made me realize that I have to be calm, keep going, never break character, and apply what I have learned (glancing at the script, you don’t have to memorize, stay still if it’s a close-up, no hand motions).
 I had learned all this with my other acting class, and it had all gone out the window when I made myself memorize something I didn’t have to.
 My focus was off and I studied the wrong things.
 However, with this out of the way, I can only improve right?